 Kansas-Missouri Border War (1854-1865) – Beginning seven years prior to the Civil War, this bloody conflict was fought over whether Kansas would be a free state or a slave state and continued on throughout the Civil War.

 Lee-Peacock Feud (1867-1871) – One of the best known of all the feuds in Texas, the Lee-Peacock Feud in northeast Texas following the Civil War, this was not simply a dispute between families, but a continuation of the Civil War, lasting four bloody years after the rest of the nation had laid down their arms.

 Lincoln County War (1876-1878) – A war between two rival factions attempting to control the economics of Lincoln County, New Mexico.

 Mason County War, aka: Hoodoo War (1874-1876) – A battle between rival German immigrants and native Texans which occurred when large numbers of cattle began to be killed or go missing.

-Riot in Rock Springs Leads to Massacre – (1885) – White miners strike against Union Pacific Coal in Rock Springs Wyoming due to use of Chinese Laborers, which turns into a Massacre.
+Riot in Rock Springs Leads to Massacre – (1885) – White miners strike against the Union Pacific Coal Company in Rock Springs, Wyoming due to use of Chinese Laborers, which turns into a Massacre.

 Texas Regulator-Moderator War (1839-1844) – The first major feud to break out in Texas was born during Texas’ days as a republic.
 For years, a strip of land in East Texas that bordered Louisiana and Mexico had been ignored by Spanish, Mexican and Texas authorities.
 By the time Texas became a republic, the swatch of land had developed into a lawless place where land frauds, cattle rustlers, and killings were common.